 In retrospect, the first case of body packing was reported in Canada in 1973, presenting with mechanical bowel obstruction after swallowing a single poppy-filled condom [10].
-Since then, a wide variety of transportation methods have emerged and they have begun to be seen frequently at airports and city crossings.
+Since then, a wide variety of transportation methods have emerged, and they are frequently seen at airports and city crossings.
 All of our cases were detected during road transportation.

 People who carry substances in their bodies try to carry products with the highest financial value because the amount they can carry is limited [11].
 For this reason, cocaine (70-90%) is most frequently transported, followed by heroin [12].
-Other substances are less common because they have lower commercial value.
-Contrary to the literature, in the cases coming to our hospital, mostly opioid group was found in capsules instead of cocaine.
-It is understood that package carriers prefer opioids in smuggling cases between Iran and Erzurum.
+Other substances are less common because they have a lower commercial value.
+Contrary to the literature, in the